 The Freeway Game was created to help students come to grips with the concept of 'externality'.
+Understanding this concept is important because when externalities are present, the outcome of free markets may lead to situations that are socially undesirable (e.g., too much pollution or not enough private investment in education and research).
 In the game, traffic congestion is simulated to demonstrate the effect of a negative externality.

 Instructors who would like to use the game in class can download the teaching note from here.
 For additional information on the game, please refer to the 2015 DSJIE Outstanding Teaching Brief: Giraud-Carrier, F.C. and Schmidt, G.M.
 (2015).
 Learning in the Fast Lane: The Freeway Game.
 Decision Sciences Journal of Innovative Education, 13(3), 273-287.